sevenwhiteclouds/bingehive/README.md

 ## Future Plans

 Currently, the generated lists can only be seen by the user that owns them.
-Future iterations of this web app would allow ideally to share those lists with friends and family, to create social aspect to the web app.
+Future iterations of this web app would allow ideally to share those lists with friends and family, to create a social aspect to the web app.

 ## Acknowledgments/Contact